-The following are 7 essentials in the “State of Etiquette.”
+The following are 6 Essentials in the “State of Etiquette.”

 Civility is on Rocky Ground:

 Everyone has an opinion!
 That is a good thing.
 However, when someone doesn’t agree with your opinion, be okay with that…this is a free country!
-No matter who is in power, Democrats or Republicans (religion and politics are off limits in conversation to begin with) you may not agree with a particular issue.
-Where does it state that you have to agree with everything that one party has to offer?
-That is the beauty of democracy!
+No matter who is in power (remember religion and politics are off -limits in conversation to begin with) you may not agree with a particular issue and that is the beauty of democracy!

-BETTER IDEA: HAVE your opinion, KNOW WHEN and WHERE to share it and if someone has another opinion, that’s entirely their business!
+BETTER IDEA: HAVE your opinion, KNOW WHEN and WHERE and IF to share it.
+If someone has another opinion, that’s entirely their right and their business!

 Cancelling a Meeting: Your breakfast meeting was cancelled at short notice because the “meetee” decided you’re just not that important.